CpyKing/gitskills/readme.txt

 git add a new branch is quick.
+git: Creating a new branch is quick AND simple.